nix-community/nixos-anywhere/README.md

-# nixos-remote - install nixos everywhere via ssh
+# nixos-anywhere - install nixos everywhere via ssh

-nixos-remote makes it possible to install nixos from Linux machines reachable via ssh.
+nixos-anywhere (formally known as nixos-remote) makes it possible to install nixos from Linux machines reachable via ssh.
 Under the hood uses a [kexec image](https://github.com/nix-community/nixos-images#kexec-tarballs) to boot into a NixOS installer from a running Linux system.
 It then uses [disko](https://github.com/nix-community/disko) to partition and